httpoxy/httpoxy-org/index.md

 ## CVEs    {#cve}
 {: .section}

 httpoxy has a number of CVEs assigned.
-These cover the cases where a language or CGI server makes the `Proxy` header available to an application in a way such that the application cannot tell whether it is a real environment variable or not.
-They also cover some cases where an application trusted the value of HTTP_PROXY by default (but only where that application should have been able to tell it came from a request.)
+These cover the cases where

+* a language or CGI implementation makes the `Proxy` header available in such a way that the application cannot tell whether it is a real environment variable, or
+* an application trusts the value of the `HTTP_PROXY` environment variable by default in a CGI environment (but only where that application should have been able to tell it came from a request)

+The assigned CVEs so far:

 * CVE-2016-5385: PHP
 * CVE-2016-5386: Go